-From Southern Italy, it derives (like all the surnames with an accent on the final a
+From Southern Italy, it is derived (like most surnames with an accent on the final a

 ) from Greek dialects of Calabria or Sicily... [more]

-Means "public bath house attendant" from the Latin balnea
+Means "public bath house attendant" from Latin balnea

 Means "son of Bandone" from the medieval name Bandone